M7-TROJAN/DataBase/Project_4_Car_Rental/README.md

 	@ActualTotalDueAmount,
 	---- Calculate TotalRemaining
 	CASE
-		WHEN @ActualTotalDueAmount > 100.00 THEN @ActualTotalDueAmount - 100.00
-		ELSE 0.00  -- Ensure that TotalRemaining is not negative END,
+		WHEN @ActualTotalDueAmount > @PaidInitialTotalDueAmount THEN @ActualTotalDueAmount - @PaidInitialTotalDueAmount ELSE 0.00  -- Ensure that TotalRemaining is not negative END,
 	-- Calculate TotalRefundedAmount
 	CASE
-		WHEN 100.00 > @ActualTotalDueAmount THEN 100.00 - @ActualTotalDueAmount
-		ELSE 0.00  -- Ensure that TotalRefundedAmount is not negative END,
+		WHEN @PaidInitialTotalDueAmount > @ActualTotalDueAmount THEN @PaidInitialTotalDueAmount - @ActualTotalDueAmount ELSE 0.00  -- Ensure that TotalRefundedAmount is not negative END,
 	GETDATE(),